-The contraceptive implant is a thin, small (4cm), flexible tube which is implanted under the skin of the upper arm by a doctor or a nurse.
-It is 99% effective in preventing pregnancy.
+Contraceptive implants are thin, small (4cm), flexible rods which are implanted under the skin of the upper arm by a doctor or a nurse.
+They are 99% effective in preventing pregnancy.

-The continuous release of progestogen stops a woman releasing an egg every month (ovulation), it thickens the mucus from the cervix (neck of the womb), making it difficult for sperm to pass through to the womb and reach an unfertilized egg, and it makes the lining of the womb thinner so that it is unable to support a fertilized egg.
+The continuous release of progestins stops a woman releasing an egg every month (ovulation), and thickens the mucus from the cervix (neck of the womb), making it difficult for sperm to pass through to the womb and reach an unfertilized egg.

 When fitting the implant, a local anaesthetic is used to numb the area.
 It makes a small wound in the arm, which is closed with a dressing and does not need stitches.

 Contraceptive implants do NOT protect against sexually transmitted infections (STIs, including HIV).
 To protect against STIs, male or female condoms need to be used.